Streaming Video Temporal Action Segmentation In Real Time: Experiment

-\textbf{Hyper-parameters $k$} From Table \ref{tab5}, we can see that the model performs best when the segment length of the streaming video is 32.
+From Table \ref{tab5}, we can see that the model performs best when the segment length of the streaming video is 32.
+We think that it is related to the average length of the action.
 To enhance the performance of the model on certain datasets, the model should be adapted for datasets with different length distributions by adjusting the segment length $k$ or setting an appropriate sample rate.